kimdurante/intro-to-gdal/content/raster.md

 ```
 ## Converting Data (gdal_translate)

-Use gdal_translate to convert raster data from one format to another.
+The gdal_translate utility can be used to convert raster data between different formats, potentially performing some operations like subsettings, resampling, and rescaling pixels in the process.

 This command uses the following syntax: